alexeyshumilov04/ThermoPINN/README.md

-# PINN for Temperature Modelling
+# PINN for Laser Heating Modelling

 Physics-informed neural networks (PINNs) for the **temperature field** in an **agar gel phantom** heated by a **pulsed Gaussian laser** (980 nm, Beer–Lambert absorption).
 The repository contains: